-Find out if your knowledge regarding securities fraud could result in a substantial monetary award by receiving a confidential tip evaluation from an SEC whistleblower lawyer.
+Could your knowledge of securities fraud result in a large cash award?
+Get a confidential SEC tip evaluation from whistleblower lawyer.

-Meissner Associates is the firm responsible for the second-largest whistleblower reward paid out by the Securities and Exchange Commission (SEC) to date: $22.4 million.
-When you submit your tip to us for evaluation, everything remains 100 percent confidential.
-You’ll get an honest answer regarding the strength of your information and an idea of what to expect next.
+Meissner Associates is responsible for the second-largest whistleblower award paid paid out by the Securities and Exchange Commission (SEC) to date: $22.4 million.
+When you submit your tip to us, everything stays confidential.
+You’ll get an honest answer about the strength of your info.
+You’ll also learn what to expect next.

 How Strong Is Your SEC Whistleblower Tip?

-In order to recover a bounty for your information, your whistleblower tip needs to meet several criteria laid out by the SEC:
+Want money for your info?
+Your whistleblower tip needs to meet several criteria laid out by the SEC:

-- Be Voluntary – Your tip must be submitted willingly without any form of compulsion.
-This means that it cannot be the result of a request or demand made by the SEC or any other regulatory body.
-It also cannot be related to a Congressional, federal, state, or regulatory investigation, nor can it be submitted in the course of a legal or contractual duty to the SEC.
+- Be Voluntary – Your tip must be willingly submitted.
+It can’t be the result of a request or demand made by the SEC or another body.
+It can’t be related to a congressional, federal, state, or regulatory case.
+And it can’t be submitted in the course of a legal or contractual duty to the SEC.

-- The Information Must Be Original – Your tip must be derived from independent knowledge or analysis that is not publicly available.
-The SEC must also not already be aware of the information that you are providing, making it critical to act on what you know as soon as possible so that another whistleblower doesn’t submit the same information before you do.
+- Be Original – Your tip must come from independent knowledge or analysis not publicly available.
+The SEC must also not already be aware of the information you are providing.
+This makes it critical to act on what you know as soon as possible.
+Otherwise, another whistleblower may submit the same info before you do.

-- Result in a Successful Enforcement Action – You can’t receive a financial award unless the information you provide is actionable.
+- Be Actionable – You can’t receive an award unless the info you give is actionable.
 The SEC must be able to enforce sanctions as a direct result of your whistleblowing.

-- More Than $1,000,000 in Monetary Sanctions – If the sanctions imposed by the SEC result in the recovery of more than $1,000,000, you will be entitled to a percentage of these funds.
+- More Than $1 Million – If the SEC sanctions recover more than $1 million, you’ll get a percentage of these funds.

-It can be incredibly difficult for any one person to know if his or her information will actually meet these criteria before submitting it to the SEC, which is why anonymity is so important in these circumstances.
-By submitting your confidential tip to an SEC whistleblower lawyer, you can find out how likely your tip is to succeed at no risk to you.
+It can be difficult for one person to know if their info will actually meet these criteria before submitting it to the SEC.
+This is why anonymity is so important.
+By submitting your confidential tip to a whistleblower lawyer, you can find out how likely your tip is to succeed at no risk to you.

 Determining Your Whistleblower Financial Reward

 Should the SEC collect monetary sanctions from the business or institution guilty of wrongdoing, the reward you receive will be somewhere between 10 and 30 percent of this total.
-The exact percentage that you are awarded depends on a number of variables regarding your tip and the actions you took prior to submitting it.
+The exact percentage you are awarded depends on variables regarding your tip and the actions you took prior to submitting it.

-How significant your information was to the SEC’s investigation is probably the most obvious, but any assistance you are able to provide during the investigation can also increase your final bounty amount.
-For example, if you are able to interpret obscure data or explain how transactions took place, it could prove invaluable to the investigation and the SEC will reward you accordingly.
+Among them is how helpful your info was to the SEC’s case.
+But any help you are able to give during the investigation can also increase your final award amount.
+For example, you may be able to interpret obscure data or explain how transactions took place.
+That helps the case.
+The SEC may reward you accordingly.

-Your percentage might also be limited if you yourself were involved in the fraudulent activities or if you hesitated for too long before blowing the whistle.
-Note that you could still recover a substantial bounty in these scenarios, and that an SEC whistleblower lawyer from our firm will be able to give you an idea of what to expect after evaluating your tip.
+Your award may also be limited if you were involved in the fraudulent activities or waited too long to blow the whistle.
+You could still recover a bounty in these scenarios, though.
+After evaluating your tip, a whistleblower lawyer from our firm can tell you.

-The securities industry and corporate finance are both incredibly complex.
-In fact, it’s not always easy to identify fraudulent activity when you see it.
-However, there are several types that happen with alarming frequency.
+The securities industry and corporate finance are both complex.
+It’s not easy to identify crooked activity.
+However, there are several types that happen often.

-If you are able to provide evidence of any of the securities violations listed below, the SEC might reward you handsomely:
+If you can give evidence of any of the securities violations below, the SEC may reward you well: